koji-project/koji/docs/source/external_repo_server_bootstrap.rst

 all these examples use mirrors.kernel.org please find the closest mirror to yourself.
-Note that the Fedora minimal buildroots download ~100Mb then build dependencies on top. these are downloaded each build you can save alot of network bandwidth by using a local mirror or running through a caching proxy.
+Note that the Fedora minimal buildroots download ~100Mb then build dependencies on top. these are downloaded each build you can save a lot of network bandwidth by using a local mirror or running through a caching proxy.

 NOTE: this uses $arch **NOT** $basearch